qiboteam/qibocal/doc/source/protocols/resonator_spectroscopy.rst

 step between two subsequent frequency points is not needed and could really slow down the experiment (from seconds to tens of minutes) if chosen incorrectly.
 Usually, a step of 200 MHz is fine enough.

-Running the ``qibocal`` routines above produces outputs like these in the reports:

-The peaks are Lorentzian.
-As we can see, at low power the resonator fequency shifts.
-This is due to the Hamiltonian of the system :cite:p:`Blais_2004, wallraff2004strong`.
-Therefore, the dressed resonator frequency is larger than the bare resonator frequency.

 The resonator frequencies can be then inserted into the platform runcards (in ``qibolab_platforms_qrc``).
 For example, if we are reading qubit 0: